Valero Energy Corporation [VLO] stock Reiterated by Citigroup analyst, price target now $121

-Valero Energy Corporation [NYSE: VLO] loss -0.09% on the last trading session, reaching $66.84 price per share at the time.
+Valero Energy Corporation [NYSE: VLO] stock went on a downward path that fall over -2.00% on Wednesday, amounting to a one-week price decrease of less than -6.88%.
 The company report on July 29, 2021 that Valero Energy Reports Second Quarter 2021 Results.

 Reported net income attributable to Valero stockholders of $162 million, or $0.39 per share.